pygreece/community/organization/about/en.md

 ## Organization Details

-PyGreece community, is represented by PyGreece AMKE, a non-profit organization, led only by volunteers.
+The PyGreece community, is represented by PyGreece AMKE, a non-profit organization, led only by volunteers.
 The organization details are:

 - **Name**: PyGreece A.M.K.E.